frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/projects/project-profitability-report.md

 <!-- add-breadcrumbs -->

-# Profitability Report
+# Project Profitability Report

-The profitability report shows the Profitability and Utilization of each employee based on the Timesheets generated.
+The Project Profitability Report shows the Profitability and Utilization of each employee based on the Timesheets generated.

 To view this report, you can go to:

-> Home > Projects > Reports > Profitability
+> Home > Projects > Reports > Project Profitability

-This report shows the Profitability with the following data:
+This report shows the Project Profitability with the following data:

 - Timesheet
 - Salary Slip generated using the Timesheet